Repositioning NASA in the digital media ecosystem @ NASA X Parsons (client engagement)

 Stakeholder mapping

 A central part of our process was mapping NASA’s complex ecosystem of stakeholders to understand who influences and is influenced by space exploration.
-I led a team workshop to identify primary, secondary, & tertiary stakeholders, as well as a systems map to understand the full ecosystem.

-We then grouped the stakeholders into what emerged to be our six strategic domains: scientific research, public engagement, commercial activity, space sustainability, governance, and financing.
+I lead a sub-team of 3 for a stakeholder + systems mapping workshop We then grouped the stakeholders into what emerged to be our six strategic domains: scientific research, public engagement, commercial activity, space sustainability, governance, and financing.
 This helped clarify the ecosystem and informed targeted design strategies for the six user groups.

 Define: who are we designing for?